What is the Difference Between LLB and LLM: Course Details, Duration & Full Form

 Difference Between LLB and LLM

-2. LLM: This postgraduate degree is designed for those who already hold an LLB or equivalent law degree and wish to specialise in a specific legal area.
+1. Level of Study: LLB: An undergraduate degree serving as the foundational qualification for a legal career.
+LLM: This postgraduate degree is designed for those who already hold an LLB or equivalent law degree and wish to specialise in a specific legal area.

-2. LLM: Usually 1 to 2 years, depending on the university and the chosen specialisation.
+2. Course Duration: LLB: Typically 3 years, although integrated programs can extend to 5 years.
+LLM: Usually 1 to 2 years, depending on the university and the chosen specialisation.

-2. LLM: Offers in-depth study of a specific legal area, such as corporate law, international law, human rights law, or tax law.
+3. Focus and Specialization: LLB: Provides a broad-based legal education covering various LLB course details.
+LLM: Offers in-depth study of a specific legal area, such as corporate law, international law, human rights law, or tax law.

-2. LLM: Graduates often specialise in their chosen area of law, working in law firms, corporations, academia, or government roles requiring specialised legal expertise.
+4. Career Paths: LLB: Graduates can pursue careers as lawyers, legal advisors, corporate counsel or enter government or public service.
+LLM: Graduates often specialise in their chosen area of law, working in law firms, corporations, academia, or government roles requiring specialised legal expertise.

-2. LLM: Requires a completed LLB or equivalent law degree with a minimum required percentage.
+5. Eligibility: LLB: Typically requires completion of higher secondary education with required subjects.
+LLM: Requires a completed LLB or equivalent law degree with a minimum required percentage.

-2. LLM: Builds upon the LLB Course Details foundation, emphasising advanced legal research, critical thinking, and specialised legal expertise.
+6. Skill Development: LLB: LLB course details focus on developing foundational legal knowledge, research, and analytical skills.
+LLM: Builds upon the LLB Course Details foundation, emphasising advanced legal research, critical thinking, and specialised legal expertise.

 What is LLB?